 Fujifilm 23 f2 Review Glare and Flare

-The lens hood is added to stop flare, but even without it, the lens doesn’t let much flare into your images which is a great positive.
+The lens hood is also added to stop flare, but even without it, the lens doesn’t let much flare into your images which is a great positive.

 Colour and Contrast

 You’ll get some incredible natural colours and contrasts with this lens.
-But Fuji does focus a bit more on sharpness for this range, so it’s not as natural as some other lenses.
+But Fujifilm does focus a bit more on sharpness for this range, so it’s not as natural as some other lenses.
 Nevertheless, the 23mm f2 lens is arguably the better of the series when looking at micro-contrast and colours.

 Fuji 23mm f2 Bokeh

 Out-of-focus rendering, otherwise known as the bokeh effect, can be a deal-breaker for travel photography.
-So how does the 23mm f2 fare in this?
+So how does the Fujifilm 23mm f2 fare in this?

-The f2 offers simple, yet pleasing bokeh.
+The f2 offers simple yet pleasing bokeh.
 While it’s not as smooth as the bokeh you’ll get from other lenses in the Fuji range, it works perfectly for street photography and travel photography.

 Who Is The XF 23mm f2 Best Suited To?

 Given the silent focus, incredible sharpness, and great bokeh, the Fujifilm 23mm f2 is perfect for street photography.
-It’s also great for travel photography and, of course, bloggers on the go, like me.
+It’s also great for travel photography and, of course, bloggers on the go like me.

 The f2 shines the best when shooting from a distance, which allows photographers to get stunning street pics and dynamic travel images without needing to get too close.
 So you won’t have to explain to passers-by why you’re standing so close to them while trying to snap a picture of your new favourite coffee house.